PaycheckCalculatorOnline logo

 What happens to Social Security withholding after I hit the wage base?+

-Once your wages for the year exceed the Social Security Wage Base ($176,100 in 2025), your employer stops withholding the 6.2% Social Security tax for the remainder of the year.
-Your Medicare withholding (1.45%) continues for all wages with no cap.
+Once your wages for the year exceed the Social Security Wage Base ($176,100 in 2025; estimated ~$180,000 for 2026), your employer stops withholding the 6.2% Social Security tax for the remainder of the calendar year.
+This creates a noticeable increase in take-home pay — for someone at the wage base, it means roughly $929/month more in net pay once the cap is hit ($176,100 × 6.2% ÷ 12 = $909/month in SS tax that stops).
+Medicare withholding (1.45%) continues on all wages with no cap, so that portion remains unchanged.

 I work two jobs.
 Do both employers withhold Social Security?+

-Yes — each employer withholds SS tax independently up to the wage base from their own payroll.
-If your combined wages exceed the wage base, you'll have overpaid.
-Claim the credit on Schedule 3 of your Form 1040 to receive a refund.
+Yes — each employer withholds SS tax independently based solely on wages paid by that employer, up to the wage base from their own payroll.
+If your combined wages from both jobs exceed the Social Security Wage Base, you've overpaid.
+Each employer acted correctly — they just didn't know about your other job.
+The solution: claim the excess Social Security tax withheld as a refundable credit on Schedule 3, Line 11 of your Form 1040.
+The IRS processes this as a refund of overpaid employment tax.

 Is FICA the same as income tax?+